 Our aim in the present paper and the companion paper [14] is to extend these results on surface gravity waves to the framework of interfacial gravity waves.
 With respect to surface gravity waves, our interfacial gravity waves framework brings two additional difficulties.
-The first one is that, due to the rigid-lid assumption, the full system for interfacial gravity waves described in Section 2 features only one evolution equation for the two velocity potentials, and a constraint associated with the fixed fluid domain.
+The first one is that, due to the rigid-lid assumption, the full system for interfacial gravity waves described in § 2 features only one evolution equation for the two velocity potentials, and a constraint associated with the fixed fluid domain.
 From a physical perspective, the unknown velocity potential at the interface may be interpreted as a Lagrange multiplier associated with the constraint.
 A second important difference between water waves and interfacial gravity waves is that the latter suffer from Kelvin-Helmholtz instabilities.
-As a consequence the initial value problem of the full model for interfacial gravity waves is ill-posed in Sobolev spaces; see T. Iguchi, N. Tanaka, and A. Tani [37], V. Kamotski and G. Lebeau [26].
+As a consequence, the initial value problem of the full model for interfacial gravity waves is ill-posed in Sobolev spaces; see Iguchi et al. [20], Kamotski and Lebeau [26].
 This raises the question of the validity of any model for interfacial gravity waves.
-A partial answer is offered by the work of D. Lannes [27], which proves the existence and uniqueness of solutions over large time intervals in the presence of interfacial tension.
-While interfacial tension effects is not expected to be the relevant regularization mechanism for the propagation of waves between, for instance, fresh and salted water, the key observation is that physical systems allow the propagation of waves with large amplitude and long wavelengths provided that some mechanism tames Kelvin-Helmholtz instabilities acting on the high-frequency component of the flow.
-This description is consistent with the fact that the initial value problem of the bi-layer shallow water system for the propagation of interfacial gravity waves in the hydrostatic framework is well-posed in Sobolev spaces under some hyperbolicity condition describing the absence of lowfrequency Kelvin-Helmholtz instabilities, as proved by D. Bresch and M. Renardy [5].
+A partial answer is offered by the work of Lannes [28], which proves the existence and uniqueness of solutions over large time intervals in the presence of interfacial tension.
+While interfacial tension effects are not expected to be the relevant regularization mechanism for the propagation of waves between, for instance, fresh and salted water, the key observation is that physical systems allow the propagation of waves with large amplitude and long wavelengths provided that some mechanism tames Kelvin-Helmholtz instabilities acting on the high-frequency component of the flow.
+This description is consistent with the fact that the initial value problem of the bi-layer shallow water system for the propagation of interfacial gravity waves in the hydrostatic framework is well-posed in Sobolev spaces under some hyperbolicity condition describing the absence of low-frequency Kelvin-Helmholtz instabilities, as proved by Bresch and Renardy [5].
 Let us mention however that such a property is not automatic for higher order shallow water models.
-Specifically, we note that the Miyata-Choi-Camassa model derived by M. Miyata [33] and W. Choi and R. Camassa [8] and which can be regarded as a two-layer generalization of the Green-Naghdi equations for water waves turns out to overestimate Kelvin-Helmholtz estimates with respect to the full model; see D. Lannes and M. Ming [29].
+Specifically, we note that the Miyata-Choi-Camassa model derived by Miyata [34] and Choi and Camassa [8] and which can be regarded as a two-layer generalization of the Green-Naghdi equations for water waves turns out to overestimate Kelvin-Helmholtz estimates with respect to the full model; see Lannes and Ming [30].